fluttertutorialin/weather_flutter/README.md

 1. Download the flutter latest version of 3.16.0.

 # Plugin
-1. go_router: use to navigation
+1. go_router: use to navigation and all router define core/router
 2. dio: API calling
 3. get_it: Dependency injection (DI)
 4. freezed: Serialization